 The future of compliance in China has already been announced through the introduction of the Social Credit System (SCS).
 The SCS is a system designed to measure individuals’ compliance, companies, and government entities.
 For business entities, the Chinese Government envisions the SCS to promote self-control through fear of unfavourable conditions.

 The SCS can be seen as a big data initiative, connecting the dots between data already in possession of the Chinese government.
-Such data includes whether all due taxes have been paid, whether organizations have all relevant licenses to operate, or whether the company has been fined for employment infringements.
+Such data includes whether all due taxes have been paid, whether organisations have all relevant licenses to operate, or whether the company has been fined for employment infringements.
 Based on these combined metrics, the government might impose unfavourable conditions, leading to a market disadvantage compared to competitors.

 All companies have sets of compliance requirements they must follow.
 Failure to meet these requirements may negatively impact the company, which may also lead to potential legal and administrative risks in the future.